MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Outlook.Desktop.HangReportingScopePerfMetrics

 Collects time taken for outlook core scenarios – switchfolder, switchmodule, sendmailoutbox, openitemclassic, sendmailtransport.
 The data is actively monitored for anomalous performance issues.
-It is used to detect and diagnose performance issues and improve performance with each update.
+It's used to detect and diagnose performance issues and improve performance with each update.

 The following fields are collected: